 Back end code acts more like commands, which tell the computer to do something specific.
 When the user presses a front-end button, it’s the front-end code that makes it press and the back-end code that retrieves data.

-Again, this is a super over-simplified preview of what the code looks like.
+Remember, these are very basic examples of code.
 Front-end developers do more than basic text markup, and back-end developers do more than print text lines.
 There’s a lot of overlap and complex coding that happens on both sides and between the lines.
-These examples are mostly here to demonstrate concepts to someone who may not have coding experience.

 But together, developers on the front and on the back have the most powerful bond imaginable.
 Together, they build a fully-fledged functioning system: a dynamic website.
 The front end cannot exist without the back end, and the back end cannot exist without the front.
 They work together in careful harmony to put the needs of the user first.